mikedugan/sprintly-php/README.md

 `$service = new \Dugan\Sprintly\SprintlyService($myEmail, $myAuthkey);`

 All examples after this will assume `$service` has already been instantiated with your credentials.

+### Common Functionality

+Instead of repeating the following code snippets several times, I will let it suffice to say that most repositories implement the two following methods, used in 3 different ways.
+We'll demonstrate with the PeopleRepository, but the same methods will exist on other repositories.

+To retrieve all of a resource (the index):

+`$service->getPeopleRepository()->all()`

+To retrieve a single resource (the GET):

+`$service->getPeopleRepository()->get($id)`

+To retrieve a collection of resources, but not all of them:

+`$service->getPeopleRepository()->get([$firstId, $secondId])`

+Note this will execute multiple HTTP requests, so when working with more than a couple resources, it is often more efficient to retrieve all resources and filter them locally.

 ### Products